getgrav/grav-learn/pages/17/03.themes/08.customization/doc.md

 To take advantage of it to compile an `scss` folder into a `css-compiled` folder as in the example above you can [use this gist](https://gist.github.com/rhukster/bcfe030e419028422d5e7cdc9b8f75a8).

+> [!CAUTION]
-!!
-Wellington is what we have been using for all _Team Grav_ themes and it's been working great!
+> Wellington is what we have been using for all _Team Grav_ themes and it's been working great!

 ## Theme Inheritance